Arbitrarily Varying Wiretap Channels with Non-Causal Side Information at the Jammer: Abstract

 \section{Abstract}

+Secure communication in a potentially malicious environment becomes more and more important.
+The \AVWC{} provides information theoretical bounds on how much information can be exchanged even in the presence of an active attacker.
+If the active attacker has non-causal side information, situations in which a legitimate communication system has been hacked, can be modeled.

-We investigate the \AVWC{} with non-causal side information at the jammer for the case that there exists a best channel to the eavesdropper and under the condition that strong degradedness holds.
-Non-causal side information means that codewords are known at an active adversary before they are transmitted.
+We investigate the \AVWC{} with non-causal side information at the jammer for the case that there exists a best channel to the eavesdropper.
+Non-causal side information means that the transmitted codeword is known to an active adversary before it is transmitted.
 By considering the maximum error criterion, we allow also messages to be known at the jammer before the corresponding codeword is transmitted.
-A single letter formula for the common randomness secrecy capacity is derived.
-Additionally, a multi letter formula for the common randomness secrecy capacity is derived, for the case that strong degradedness does not hold.
+A single letter formula for the \CR{} secrecy capacity is derived.
+Additionally, we provide a single letter formula for the \CR{} secrecy capacity, for the cases that the channel to the eavesdropper is strongly degraded, strongly noisier, or strongly less capable with respect to the main channel.
 Furthermore, we compare our results to the random code secrecy capacity for the cases of maximum error criterion but without non-causal side information at the jammer, maximum error criterion with non-causal side information of the messages at the jammer, and the case of average error criterion without non-causal side information at the jammer.